Respect679/passwordchecker/README.md

 # passwordchecker
 checks password strength

-copy the password.exe and the image file back.png in one folder
+copy the passwordcheck.exe and the image file back.png in one folder